ErikDodd/reading-notes/class8.md

-# Class 8 Reading Notes - Programming in JavaScript
+# Class 8 Reading Notes - Operators and Loops in JavaScript

 ## ***More info on Javascript***